adnpark/TIL/2022/September/week-5.md

   - PriorityFee can be paid from (maxFeePerGas - BaseFeePerGas), and it cannot be greater than maxPriorityFeePerGas.
   - So technically, (BaseFeePerGas + maxPriorityFeePerGas) can be greater than maxFeePerGas.
 - Learned that default getFeeData api of provider in Polygon network is not working properly.
 It returns very low level of fee data resulting in failure of transaction with 'transaction underpriced'.

+### Thu, Sep 29

+- Solved Etheranut stage: Denial.
+Could solve with simple reentrancy trick.
+Good chance to remind me of transfer, send, call methods and its caveats.
+- Learned various methods of Object.
+Seems to be good to get used to using functional programming style.